marshallshen/security_architecture_and_engineering/fall_2010_midterm.md

 > It will be directly invoked by possible attackers, which means that they can control the environment and not just the inputs..

+## 4
+There’s a very small village on the border to another country.
+Rather than staff an immigration booth, two different biometric schemes are proposed to control a turnstile.
+Will the schemes work?
+Explain.
+(Ignore issues of whether or not someone could just climb over or go around the fence.
+I’m also not interested in things like customs; the question is about the security of the schemes I describe.)

+(a) (5 points) People walk in to the turnstile; a camera looks at their faces and decides whether or not to admit them.

+> Biometrics do not do well at finding matches against large sets of data, so it will not work well.
+Facial recognition is not very accurate.

+(b) (5 points) People insert use a mag stripe card with their name and digitized fingerprints; if their fingerprints match what’s on the card, the name field is used to decide if they’re allowed to enter.

+> If the digitized fingerprints are digitally signed, this is a pretty good scheme; if they’re not, it’s easy to replace the contents of the mag stripe.

+## 5
+Random numbers are very important in cryptography.
+Reportedly, the National Security Agency likes to use cryptographic algorithms, rather than strange hardware, to generate these